 The farm can accommodate a total of 55 guests.
 These are broken down into two couple’s dorm, a two-story wooden structure that houses four bunk-type rooms, and two spacious rooms at the main hall.
 Their rooms are quite simple, almost utilitarian even.
 I would have preferred it though if they could introduce a bit more warmth into them through the use of wood, lighting and textures.
 But as Mr. Bert mentioned in one of our chats, the farm is still a work in progress.

 Bathrooms are clean and with hot showers too.
 You would have to bring your own towels and toiletries though as those are not included in the room.
 If you forgot to buy your thingies, they do have some for sale at their honesty ministore (you just drop your payment at their payment box, a really nice touch.)

-This has been one of the most enjoyable place I have been to in Tagaytay, well this is really technically not in Tagaytay but you get my drift.
+This has been one of the most enjoyable place I have been to in Tagaytay, well this is really technically not in Tagaytay but in Alfonso, Cavite, but you get my drift.
 Good food, friendly owners and staff, lots of outdoor and indoor activities, and of course the place itself.
-Really really beautiful in its simplicity as to how it blended man’s environment with nature.
+Really really beautiful in its simplicity as to how it blends man’s environment with nature.
 You can actually judge the farms pristineness with the number of birds, critters and insects still frequenting the area.

 For team-buildings, out-of-town conferences, family gatherings, garden weddings, or for those wanting to just unwind from the daily grind of life, The Coffee Farmhouse will definitely not disappoint.
 It’s like having a grand vacation on your favorite uncle’s farm for a day or two.